I was listening to Seth Godin in a podcast talk about routines and habits and it really was an aha moment in a sense for me.

 Setting Your Routines

-If I wake up every morning at 6am, brush my teeth, get dressed and go downstairs to do 15 min of Pilates, I’ll be done by 6:30 am.
-This gives me enough time to make sure my oldest has eaten, and get him off to the bus.
-Then, I make coffee, unload the dishwasher, prep snacks for the other 3 kids for the day, get their breakfast together, help them get dressed, get them off to the bus.
-At 8am Nic and I head out for an hour walk where we set our goals for the day.
-We’re back at 9am and time for work.
+If I wake up every morning at 6 am, brush my teeth, get dressed, and go downstairs to do 15 minutes of Pilates, I’ll be done by 6:30 am.
+This gives me enough time to make sure my oldest has eaten and get him off to the bus.
+Then, I make coffee, unload the dishwasher, prep snacks for the other 3 kids for the day, get their breakfast together, help them get dressed, and get them off to the bus.
+At 8 am, Nic and I head out for an hour walk where we set our goals for the day.
+We’re back at 9 am and time for work.

 I can do these things without really thinking.
-They become habit, they happen everyday, I don’t need to make a decision about doing them, because I already did.
+They become habits, they happen every day, I don’t need to decide on doing them, because I already did.
 Nothing changes.

 Setting Routines to Help Productivity